-welfare system and you are having difficulty reuniting with them.
+---- [For information on how to apply for a U.S. passport for any of your children who are U.S. citizens, see Appendix I.] help the consulate in assisting you if your children are in the child welfare system and you are having difficulty reuniting with them.
 Your U.S. citizen children will keep their U.S. citizenship even if you register them with the consulate of your home country.
-Contact your consulate for more information.

-- Have a relative or friend help you gather your children's birth certificates, school records and medical records.
+Contact your consulate for more information. - Have a relative or friend help you gather your children's birth certificates, school records and medical records.
 Your children will need these documents to get established in your home country if you are deported and wish to have them join you there. - Be persistent.
 Don't stop trying!
 If you do not receive a response to a letter you have written about your children or the child welfare case, try again.
 If you are still having problems getting a response, write to a supervisor or someone in a higher position and to the family court judge to ask for help. - Keep good records.
 Make sure you keep a copy of everything you send to anyone involved in the child welfare case.
-The law library in the detention center should have printers and copiers, but each center has its own rules about using these tools.
-If you are denied use of the law library, you can file a grievance with the detention center. - You may have to make handwritten copies.
+You may have to make handwritten copies.
 If you are handwriting the copies, be sure to sign your name and write "true and accurate copy of the original" and put your initials on each page.
-It may be helpful to keep a log or list of all communication related to your case.

-• Make sure you keep a written log/list of all contact you have with your children (visits, phone calls and letters).
-If you do not have access to a copy machine, copy your letters by hand and write "true and accurate copy of the original" with your initials on

-Get support if you need it.
+It may be helpful to keep a log or list of all communication related to your case. - [See Appendix B for a sample log/list.] ------Make sure you keep a written log/list of all contact you have with your children (visits, phone calls and letters).
+If you do not have access to a copy machine, copy your letters by hand and write "true and accurate copy of the original" with your initials on each page. - Get support if you need it.
 The focus of a child welfare case is on what your children need.
 However, being involved in a child welfare case can be very stressful, and it is also important that you get support so that you can stay actively involved.
 Talking to family, friends or a chaplain may help.
+How to be an active parent from detention: